-Field sizes: for the large terrain developers, include smaller fields for the early part of savegame where you start with lower end vehicles when doing missions.
-If you start by doing missions on 200+ hectare fields... let me tell you, the mission durations make it a world of hurt :)
+Field sizes: for the large terrain developers, include smaller fields for the early part of savegame where you start with lower end vehicles when doing contracts.
+If you start by doing contracts on 200+ hectare fields... let me tell you, the contract durations make it a world of hurt

 Variety is the key, add huge 500+ hecatare and tiny 5 hectare fields, make the terrain interesting, give players options what size of fields to work on etc. Making a huge terrain doesn't mean that there is no tiny fields because sometimes those can be useful, like potato harvests etc.

 Make field foliage layer matching the field definition because it looks very sloppy in-game when you see uneven field edges.
 Yes this sounds like a petty thing that who cares, but small details like this which are easy to get correctly done in giants editor make a huge of difference when you play.